NeroOpako/FluentPocket/README.md

 Feel free to fork it and use it as you wish, and please donate to the original developer https://github.com/yazdipour/ who did a fantastic job.

-To instructions on how to build the app, please follow PocketX's readme file.
+For instructions on how to build the app, please follow PocketX's readme file.